Fusion rules and shrinking rules of topological orders in five dimensions: Anomaly-free algebraic structure in fusion rules and shrinking rules

 \section{Anomaly-free algebraic structure in fusion rules and shrinking rules}

-It is fundamentally important to study the algebraic structure encoded in topological data that characterize topological orders.
-Especially, all data, e.g., fusion coefficients and shrinking coefficients, should be consistent to each other such that they can together define an anomaly-free topological order.
-Otherwise, we expect that there should be a quantum anomaly of some kind that obstructs the existence of such topological order.
+It is fundamentally important to study the algebraic structure encoded in topological data that characterizes topological orders.
+Especially, all data, e.g., fusion coefficients and shrinking coefficients, should be consistent with each other such that they can together define an anomaly-free topological order.
+Otherwise, we expect that there should be a quantum anomaly of some kind that obstructs the existence of such a topological order.
+In section~\ref{section_quantum_dimension} and section~\ref{section_shrinking_table}, we have already concluded that: (i) \textit{quantum dimension equals to the normalization factor of the excitation}; (ii) \textit{quantum dimensions and fusion coefficients satisfy that} $ d_{\mathsf{a}}d_{\mathsf{b}}=\sum_{\mathsf{c}}{N_{\mathsf{c}}^{\mathsf{ab}}d_{\mathsf{c}}}$; (iii) \textit{shrinking process preserve quantum dimension, i.e.,} $d_{\mathsf{a}}=\sum_{\mathsf{b}}{S_{\mathsf{b}}^{\mathsf{a}}d_{\mathsf{b}}}$.
 In this section, we study the consistency relations between fusion and shrinking coefficients with the help of the results of fusion and shrinking rules obtained through the path-integral approach in the previous sections.

-Using table~\ref{table_fusionBBA} and table~\ref{table_shrinking}, we can verify that shrinking rules and hierarchical shrinking rules all respect the fusion rules:
+Using the fusion table and shrinking table, we can verify that if $\mathsf{a}$ and $ \mathsf{b}$ are excitations without hierarchical shrinking structure, then their shrinking rules respect fusion rules:

+If at least one of $\mathsf{a}$ and $ \mathsf{b}$ have hierarchical shrinking structure, then their hierarchical shrinking rules respect fusion rules: